-[2013] IASC 130 Page 2 of 4

-Determination, Virgin Australia stated that it wishes to retain all of its allocated capacity on the Indonesia route to ensure it has the flexibility to respond to future growth.

-- 2.8 The Commission notes that there has been strong growth on the Indonesia route in recent years, averaging 23% per annum since 20071, with the bulk of the traffic being Australians travelling to Denpasar.
-Taking these factors into account, and allowing for the need to give Virgin Australia flexibility to respond to growth on the route, the Commission will renew the Determination.
-Should the airline fail to fully utilise its capacity without handing back the unutilised capacity, Virgin Australia could be in breach of a condition of its determinations.
-In such circumstances, the Commission reserves the right to conduct a review of the relevant determination(s) under section 10 of the Act. - 2.9 Virgin Australia has advised the Commission that from mid-January 2013 all Virgin Australia flights will be operated under the VA designator and that once this occurs code share operations between Virgin Australia entities will no longer be required.
-Accordingly, in this determination the Commission has removed conditions contained in Determination [2009] IASC 105, as varied by Decision [2011] IASC 214, allowing for code sharing between Virgin Australia entities. - Determination for renewal of Determination [2009] IASC 105 allocating capacity on the Indonesia route to Virgin Australia ([2013] IASC 130) - 3.1 In accordance with section 8 of the Act, the delegate of the Commission, makes a determination in favour of Virgin Australia International Airlines Pty Ltd, allocating 1,080 seats per week in each direction on the Indonesia route under the Australia Indonesia air services arrangements. - 3.2 The determination is for five years from 11 May 2014. - 3.3 The determination is subject to the following conditions: - Virgin Australia is required to fully utilise the capacity; - only Virgin Australia is permitted to utilise the capacity; - Virgin Australia is not permitted to utilise the capacity to provide services jointly with another Australian carrier or any other person without the approval of the Commission; and - changes in relation to the ownership and control of Virgin Australia are permitted except to the extent that any change: - results in the designation of the airline as an Australian carrier under the Australia - Indonesia air services arrangements being withdrawn; or has the effect that another Australian carrier, or a person (or group of persons) having substantial ownership or effective control of another Australian carrier, would take substantial ownership of Virgin Australia or be in a position to exercise effective control of Virgin Australia, without the prior consent of the Commission.

-[2013] IASC 130 Page 3 of 4
+2.9 The Commission notes that traffic growth on the Indonesia route has averaged 24% per annum since 2008, although this growth has slowed over the last two years.
+Most of this traffic is made up of Australian tourists travelling to Bali.
+By far, the highest volume city pair sector is Perth-Denpasar accounting for 41% of total traffic on the Australia-Indonesia route.
+Traffic between Perth and Denpasar has grown by an average of 31% per annum over the five years since 2008, the highest annual growth on any city pair.

+2.10 Taking into account the need to give Virgin Australia flexibility to respond to growth on the route, the Commission will renew the Determination.
+Should the airline fail to fully utilise its capacity and not hand back the unutilised capacity, Virgin Australia could be in breach of a condition of its determinations.
+In such circumstances, the Commission reserves the right to conduct a review of the relevant determination(s) under section 10 of the Act.

+2.11 Virgin Australia has advised the Commission that from mid-January 2013 all Virgin Australia flights will be operated under the VA designator and that once this occurs, code share operations between Virgin Australia entities will no longer be required.
+Accordingly, in this determination, the Commission has removed conditions contained in Determination [2009] IASC 113, as varied by Decision [2011] IASC 214, allowing for code sharing between Virgin Australia entities.

+3 Determination for renewal of Determination [2009] IASC 113 allocating capacity on the Indonesia route to Virgin Australia ([2013] IASC 134)

+3.1 In accordance with section 8 of the Act, the delegate of the Commission, makes a determination in favour of Virgin Australia International Airlines Pty Ltd, allocating 720 seats per week in each direction on the Indonesia route under the Australia - Indonesia air services arrangements.

+3.2 The determination is for five years from 11 August 2014.

+3.3 The determination is subject to the following conditions:

+- Virgin Australia is required to fully utilise the capacity; - only Virgin Australia is permitted to utilise the capacity; - Virgin Australia is not permitted to utilise the capacity to provide services jointly with another Australian carrier or any other person without the approval of the Commission; - the capacity may be used by Virgin Australia to provide joint services with Delta in accordance with:

-1 Bureau of Infrastructure, Transport and Regional Economics
+&lt;sup>1 Bureau of Infrastructure, Transport and Regional Economics